yreiser/node-red-contrib-secvest/README.md

 node-red-contrib-secvest
 =====================

-A node to control your Abus Secvest Alarm System
+A node-red module to control/check the status of your Abus Secvest Alarm System

 ## Install